 In order to utilize the full tone generation capability of the 289H LSS monitor, the 289H must be equipped with a Tone Utility card (Part Number 9010-0016) and one or more Dedicated Tone Relay Cards (Part Number 9800-6110).
 In addition, the 289H Controller Card must be equipped with EPROM Version B.05 or greater.

 The pair-saver tone capability requires that the dedicated relay cards are equipped with tone capacitors on each relay (Rev C and above - all versions purchased after December, 1998).
 However, the user-directed locater can be used with older "non-tone" dedicated relay cards, and on the dedicated pairs on addressable cards.
-If the 289H chassis has both old and new dedicated cards installed, the locater tone will be available for all of their pairs, but the pair-saver tone can also be routed to subscriber pairs, but there is no tone capability for the Sparton Dedicated Replacement Card (SPDR) because of the Sparton cable's common tip configuration.
+If the 289H chassis has both old and new dedicated cards installed, the locater tone will be available for all of their pairs, but the pair-saver tone will only go out on pairs wired to the current "tone" cards.
+Effective with PressureMAP Version 24, locater tone can also be routed to subscriber pairs, but there is no tone capability for the Sparton Dedicated Replacement Card (SPDR) because of the Sparton cable's common tip configuration.
 (For more detailed information on the tone generation capabilities of 289H relay cards, please refer to the 289H LSS Installation and Operations Manual.)